ioanungurean/forge-react-app/README.md

 * [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer)

 ## Production build size
-* All (43.95 KB) (gzip)
+* All (36.61 KB) (gzip)
-    * vendor.ae9379741f871b6ba2be.js (41.73 KB)
+    * vendor.a106ef9a79e0a54d062b.js (35.09 KB)
-    * index.1f1cbf641d603d86f8ee.js (2.22 KB)
+    * index.4bc3d8a674d7249b58c8.js (1.52 KB)

 ## Feedback and suggestions
 If you want to leave some suggestions or give me constructive feedback please don't hesitate to [file an issue](https://github.com/ioanungurean/forge-react-app/issues/new).
-I will gladdly look into it.

-Thank you for your time! :wink: